Gabijajulio18/Historical-AQI-Prediction-in-EUA/README.md

     Bias: Slight underprediction but minimal.

     Conclusion: Model performs best here.
 Low variance and low MAE likely reflect easier predictability or more consistent data patterns.

+📌 Overall Conclusion

+    Strong performance on low-to-mid AQI values.

+    Consistent underestimation at higher AQIs, especially for NO₂, O₃, and SO₂.

+    CO predictions are strong — likely due to lower variance or better signal in data.